Graduateshotline

 GRE- Frequently Asked Questions

-ETS conducts the GRE General tests and Subject tests for students who have completed their undergrad courses and wish to continue with their education.
-The test proves the student’s ability in science-related courses and is even considered by Business Schools and Law Schools making the exam popular among all students.
-There have been numerous modifications made to the GRE General and Subject tests as of September 22, 2023.
+ETS conducts the GRE General and Subject tests for students who have completed their undergrad courses and wish to continue their education.
+The test proves the student’s critical thinking ability and writing skills.
+It is even considered by Business Schools and Law Schools, making the exam popular among all students.
+Numerous modifications have been made to the GRE General and Subject tests as of September 22, 2023.

-The popularity of the exam calls for a lot of confusion and doubts regarding the exam from the time of registration to the test day and even about the score report.
-Since hunting for the answers to different queries can be a task, this page offers you the answers to the most frequently asked questions of GRE.
+The popularity of the exam calls for a lot of confusion and doubts regarding the exam from the time of registration to the test day and even the score report.
+Since hunting for the answers to different queries can be a task, this page offers answers to the most frequently asked questions about the GRE.

-What are the formats in which the GRE test is available?
+What are the formats in which the GRE is available?

-What is the cost of applying for a GRE test?
+What is the cost of registering for the GRE?

-In China, the GRE test costs $231.30, but it costs $220 everywhere else in the world.
-The fee is always calculated only in U.S. dollars.
+In China, the GRE General test costs $231.30, but $220 in the rest of the world.
+GRE Subject Tests cost $150 worldwide.
+The fee is always calculated in U.S. dollars.

-Does ETS charge an additional amount for changing the test center?
+Does ETS charge for changing the test center?
 If yes, what is the amount?

 ETS charges an additional fee of $50 for changing the test center.

-What is the additional cost of rescheduling the GRE test?
+What is the cost of rescheduling the GRE?

-Rescheduling the GRE test costs $50 anywhere in the world except in Mainland China where it costs $53.90.
+Rescheduling the GRE test costs $50, except in Mainland China, where the cost is $53.90.

 What is the format of the GRE General Test?

 The GRE General Test is divided into 3 sections- Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
-The Verbal and Quantitative sections have 2 sub-sections while the Analytical Writing section has one section with two separately timed writing tasks.
+The Verbal and Quantitative sections have 2 sub-sections, while the Analytical Writing section has one section with one writing task.

-What is the time provided to take the GRE General Test?
+What is the duration of the GRE General Test?

-The General Test has a time duration of 1 hour and 58 minutes without any breaks, starting September 22, 2023.
+The General Test is 1 hour and 58 minutes long with no scheduled breaks.
 The clock will not stop if the test-taker takes an unplanned break.

 What is the cost of sending additional score reports?